The Music Box

 Encountering a formidable challenge in the form of a lengthy stairway leading to the residence, the duo attempts to navigate the piano up the steps.
 Amidst their arduous efforts, they inadvertently cause the instrument to descend the stairs multiple times, resulting in a series of mishaps and encounters with various individuals, including a nursemaid, a cop, and the imposing Professor Theodore von Schwartzenhoffen.
 Persisting against mounting odds, Laurel and Hardy eventually succeed in reaching the top, only to face further misfortune as the piano rolls back down, dragging Ollie along.
 After realizing a simpler route was available, they relocate the piano, encountering additional setbacks and ultimately damaging the instrument while attempting to maneuver it through a balcony.

 Their struggles culminate in a confrontation with the irate Professor, who, upon learning of the piano's intended recipient, regrets his actions and agrees to sign for the delivery.
-However, a final mishap involving an ink-spraying pen prompts the Professor to lose his temper once more, prompting Laurel and Hardy to hastily depart.
+However, a final mishap involving an ink-spraying pen prompts the Professor to lose his temper once more, hacks the piano to firewood and prompting Laurel and Hardy to hastily depart.

 Cast